Suryadeep36/Cricket-Score-PWA/README.md

 	cd Cricket-Score-PWA

-2. make a .env file in the root directory to store your vapid public and private keys
+2. make a .env file in the root directory to store your vapid public and private keys.
+Also, update vapid public key in client.js

 3. Execute the following commands:-